andrepestana/andrepestana.github.io/about.md

 updated: 2022-10-09 11:21:23-07
 ---

+## Me, myself and I

+My name is Andre Pestana and I'm a Brazilian that immigrated to Canada.
+I'm in my forties and I've passed through some challenges as a husband, father, immigrant and professional.
+Now I'm trying to find some balance in life, to reconnect to my true friends and make new ones, to have healthier meals and practice exercises and also practicing some hobbies I've left for other priorities.

+<!-- more -->

 ## Professional

-My name is Andre Pestana and I'm a software developer based in Canada with more than 15 years of experience working as a full-stack developer for the latest five years.
-The things I enjoy working most with are Javascript (Vue.js and Node.js), Linux/Unix-based OSes and hybrid mobile development ([QuasarFramework](https://quasar.dev/)).
+I'm a software developer based in Canada with more than 15 years of experience working as a full-stack developer for the latest five years.
 I also have front-end and back-end with languages and tools, including: TypeScript, Java, Python, RESTful APIs, Databases, and Agile Development.

-<!-- more -->

 ## Spoken Languages